GNU epsilon -- an extensible programming language: Features and rationale

 \subsection{Bundles}

-We allow \EPSILONZERO procedures and expressions to \TDEF{return any number of results}, including zero; such as decision being more a concession to efficiency \cite{compiling-standard-ml-to-java-bytecodes,types-are-calling-conventions}, than an attempt of restoring symmetry between input and output.
+We allow \EPSILONZERO procedures and expressions to \TDEF{return any number of results}, including zero; such as decision being more a concession to efficiency \cite{compiling-standard-ml-to-java-bytecodes,types-are-calling-conventions}, than an attempt at restoring symmetry between input and output.

 A \TDEF{bundle} is an ordered sequence of values which may be the result of a computation.
 The only feature distinguishing a bundle from an ordinary $n$-uple or list is the fact that bundles are not treated as data structures and in particular are \textit{expressible but not denotable}: an \EPSILONZERO variable can only refer to \textit{one} object, even if an expression is allowed to return a bundle of any size; the rationale being, of course, that no bundle data structures need to be expensively allocated and destroyed at runtime: each separate bundle element will be simply assigned a stack cell or register, possibly not even consecutively: no single ``value'' represents the whole bundle.